 Spring is the time for birthdays in much of the animal kingdom, so if cute baby animals are your jam, then you’ll definitely want to plan some outings during the spring months!

 The Cleveland Metroparks Zoo keeps track of all its zoo babies online, but your best bet for seeing baby animals is actually at local farms and farmparks.
 The Lake Metroparks Farmpark in Kirtland is a working farm and educational center where you’re sure to find some newborn animals in the spring.
-They’re open Friday-Sunday.
+They’re open Tuesday-Sunday.